-NOTE: High school students must complete the Santa Rosa Junior College High School Dual Enrollment Program Request Form with his/her high school counselor who will help select classes that meet his/her educational needs.
-Students will only be permitted to register for classes that his/her counselor approves.
-Each form needs to be signed by the student, parent, high school counselor and principal in order to be accepted by SRJC Admissions Offices.
+NOTE: Students will only be permitted to register for classes that their high school principal or school designee approves.
+Each form needs to be electronically signed by the student, parent, and principal/designee in order to be accepted and processed by the SRJC Admissions Office.

 Assessment and Placement: